lnls-sirius/mailpy-monitor/README.md

-SMS: Spam Mailing Service (former CMS - CON Mailing Service)
+SMS: Spam Mailing Service
 ============================================================
 Python script that monitors PVs EPICS, check their specified operation values and send an e-mail to a list of targets with a warning message if the PV value exceed its limits.

-This code reads a list of EPICS PVs and their corresponding specified values from a CSV file and monitor them.
+This code reads a list of EPICS PVs and their corresponding specified values from a MongoDB and monitor them.
 If any these PVs is not in it's specified value, an e-mail is sent with a warning message to one or a list of e-mail address.